 Little kids love to create and of course, they love bugs too!
-Check out this fun preschool safari sensory activity and make your own Beetle Structures using items that you probably already have at home!
+Check out this fun preschool Safari Beetle STEAM and make your own Beetle Structures while exploring natural & earth science and practicing fine motor skills using items that you probably already have at home!

 You know, because every now and again there’s a month that really stands out and this was definitely one of them.

 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, please see my full disclosures.

 A huge thanks to Experience Early Learning (formerly Mother Goose Time) for providing us with their Experience Preschool curriculum for free in exchange for sharing our honest and authentic stories resulting from our personal experiences.
 It’s been such a huge blessing to us!
 As always, my opinions on awesome stuff for little kids are 100% my own.

 The little guy and I made Beetle Structures, engineered bridges, and played lots of fun games.
 Obviously, baby girl hung out with us too.
 It was definitely a great day!
 Even daddy joined in!

 There’s a whole lot of magic in watching the two little kids together.
 And every time I look at them, I can’t help but smile.
 This is exactly the lifestyle that I envisioned when I set my heart on homeschooling.

 - Set out materials for children to build and mold their own beetle.
 Set out materials such as playdough, toothpicks, golf tees, beads, pipe cleaners, circular bottle caps, etc. for children to explore.
 If desired, take a photo of the child’s beetle and hang it on the wall.

 - What are the body parts of a beetle?